 Every year the Parish Council prepares a report on its Governance & Accounts in an Annual Return to be submitted for External Audit.

-Voters in the Parish have the right to view the Annual Return for 2019-2020 as explained by clicking here.
-A Notice of Conclusion of Audit, giving details on how to obtain a copy of the AGAR can be found here (and below).
+Voters in the Parish have the right to view the Annual Return for 2020-2021 as explained by clicking here.
+A Notice of Conclusion of Audit, will be published here when it is available.

 The Audit was completed following rigorous inspection by an Independent Internal Auditor and the Report can be found by clicking here.